bope1324/bope1324/README.md

 ## Hi there 👋
 # Welcome to My GitHub Profile!

 Hi there!
-I'm bope, a passionate learner with a love for coding and open-source projects.
+I'm Noah O, a passionate learner with a love for coding and open-source projects.

 - 🌱 I’m currently learning:
    - ML & Data Science